Router Tracing

 max_attributes_per_span

 Spans are used to a activity in the context of a trace.
-For example, a request to a or a ning.
+For example, a request to a subgraph or a query planning.
 Spans can have attributes that are key-value pairs that provide additional information to display via APM.

 max_events_per_span